 Tullio Facchinetti graduated in Computer Engineering (2001) and got his PhD in Computer Engineering (2005) at the University of Pavia, Italy.
 Since November 2007 he is Assistant Professor at the University of Pavia, heading the research on robotics, home automation and real-time systems at the Robotics Laboratory.

 Since 2002 he participated to several Italian and European projects focusing on real-time operating systems and embedded systems for distributed applications.
 He is author of more than 80 papers on international refereed journals and conference proceedings, and 1 international patent.
-He served as program committee member for more than 60 international events, and he chaired several tracks in international conferences and scientific events.
+He served as program committee member for more than 80 international events, and he chaired several tracks in international conferences and scientific events.
 He is an active organizer of scientific events.
-He revised more than 100 papers for slightly less than 40 different international journals.
-Since year 2008, he was the supervisor of 10 PhD students, and tutor of Master and Bachelor Degree theses of around 180 students.
+He revised more than 110 papers for more than 40 different international journals.
+Since year 2008, he was the supervisor of 12 PhD students, and supervisor of Master and Bachelor Degree theses of around 200 students.

 Since 2020 he is member of the Editorial Board of the Real-Time Systems journal (Springer).
 He is the Editor of the Special Issue for the MDPI Electronics journal “Applications of Embedded Systems” and Section Editor for the book Cyber-Physical Systems: A Reference (Springer).